jkeohan/rctr-8-2-21/labs/w03d05/traffic_light.md

 </details>

-#### TrafficLight Component
+#### Bulb Component

-- Create a `TrafficLight` Component which will be used to render all 3 traffic lights
+- Create a `Bulb` Component which will be used to render all 3 bulbs
-- It will receive a prop called `color` and render the color using a style tag: **style={{ background: props.color }}**
+- It will receive the both `color` and `id` as props
 - Keep in mind that all 3 Components will need to run some conditional logic that determines if it should render a `black` background or the color that it represents.
 - **HINT**: A Ternary Operator is a good use case to use for the conditional logic.

+#### Button Component

+- Create a `Button` Component which will be used to render all 3 buttons
+- It will receive the following props
+  - all the data for that specific button
+  - a handleClick function that will update state

 #### App Component

-- Import `bulbData.js` and set it
+- Import `bulbData.js` a as `bulbData`
-- Import `useState` into `App` as follows: **const [activeBulb, setActiveBulb] = useState({})**
+- Import `useState` into `App` and configure follows: **const [activeBulb, setActiveBulb] = useState({})**
+- Import the `Bulb` Component
-- Import the `TrafficLight` Component
+- Import the `Button` Component
-- Loop over the bulbData and return a `TrafficLight` Component and pass each the color it needs
 - Create a `handleControls` function that will be passed the object of which button was clicked which it will use to update state.
-- Loop over the bulbData again and return the html based on the existing design.
-Also make sure to assign an `onClick` event that is passed the object.
+- Loop over the bulbData and return a `Bulb` Component and pass it the data it needs

-### Bonus - Bulb Component

-- Create a new `Bulb` Component that will render the a single bulb
-- Pass the `Bulb` Component the color it needs based the state of the application
+- Loop over the bulbData and return a `Bulb` Component and pass it the data it needs